-The purpose of PSYD20 is to provide you with an in-depth examination of aspects related to development in infancy and childhood.
-The topics to be covered will be drawn from basic components perceptual development, integration, and cognitive development.
+An in-depth examination of aspects related to perceptual and motor development in infancy and childhood.
+The topics to be covered will be drawn from basic components of visual and auditory perception, multisensory integration, and motor control, including reaching, posture, and walking.
 Each week, students will read a set of experimental reports, and will discuss these readings in class.
 The format of this course is seminar-discussion.